tobibui1904/Spotify--Analyze/README.md

 2. Python:

-We have already deployed the website.
-Here is a link to it:
+We have already deployed the website hosted by Heroku server.
+Additionally, we designed the web with Streamlit API by Snowflake Here is a link to it:

 https://tobibui-app.herokuapp.com/?fbclid=IwAR1UaE0o3WMKtGex6rvo0C9ibTpFMN9d-qdWWvq57W0CwawHErAors3ILeg